-All of the papers are 1 hour 45 minutes with foundation and higher tiers.
-Each paper has 100 marks and the papers are equally weighted, so each is worth 50% of the qualification.
+All of the papers are 1 hour 15 minutes with foundation and higher tiers.
+Each paper has 70 marks.
+The marks are then combined and 2 grades awarded.
 Exams will contain a mixture of multiple choice, structured, closed, short answer and open response questions.
 There is no coursework or controlled assessment.
 However, students will need to complete a number of required practical activities throughout the course, and details of these will be assessed in exams.